 The 10 Best Sump Pumps

 This wiki has been updated 38 times since it was first published in February of 2015.
 If your home's basement is carved out of moist soil, it's likely you will need an effective and reliable way to keep that water from causing structural damage.
 Our selection of sump pumps includes several options that should do the trick, from basic utility models and battery-operated backups, to some advanced units that can provide remote notifications via app, thanks to their Wi-Fi connectivity.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes